What is employee offboarding: Best practices and checklist to follow in 2025

 Offboarding surveys go beyond a standard farewell—they serve as a crucial tool for organizational growth, talent retention, and continuous improvement.
 Here’s how they elevate the employee offboarding process:

-Importance of exit interview data analysis in improving employee retention rates
+Using exit interview data analysis to improve employee retention

 Exit interview data analyses serve as a compass, guiding organizations toward strategies that enhance employee retention rates without merely relying on conjecture.